AuthEceSoftEng/agora/_posts/2017-06-20-installation-instructions.md

 }'
 ```

 Go to the localhost in the browser to check the website

+Check <a href="/agora/doc/usage.html">Usage</a> for populating the index and using AGORA